Skip to content

 Blog

-Guide - Testing Matchmaking with Local Dedicated Server
+Guide - Testing Matchmaking with Local Dedicated Server Manager

-In the latest update of our matchmaking service, we implement the Dedicated Server Manager functionality.
+In the latest update of our game matchmaking service, we implement the Dedicated Server Manager functionality.
 In this guide, we will walk you through how to test the Matchmaking with Dedicated Server set locally.
 The concept details can be seen from the image and its explanations below:

 Concept